Call of Duty: Call of Duty: Black Ops

 Call of Duty: Black Ops is the seventh installment in the series, the third developed by Treyarch and was published by Activision for release on November 9, 2010.
-It is the first game in the series to take place during the Cold War and also takes place partially in the Vietnam War.
+It is the first game in the series to take place during the Cold War and takes place partially in the Vietnam War.
 It was initially available for Windows, Xbox 360, and PlayStation 3 and was later released for the Wii as well as the Nintendo DS.

 Call of Duty: Black Ops II

 Call of Duty: Black Ops II is the ninth main installment in the series, developed by Treyarch and published by Activision.
 The game was revealed on May 1, 2012.
 It was the first game in the series to feature future warfare technology, and the campaign features multiple branching storylines driven by player choice and multiple endings.
-It was later released on November 13, 2012.
+It was released on November 13, 2012.

 Call of Duty: Black Ops III

 Call of Duty: Black Ops III is the twelfth main installment in the series, developed by Treyarch and published by Activision.
 The game was released on November 6, 2015.